Day 11: “Moose Crossing” To Waboose Dam

 - distance: 23.5 km.

-- time: 10 to 4 with an hour (union-mandated) for lunch
+- time: 10 to 4 with the usual one hour for lunch

 - weather: a bit of rain overnight and mix of sun and cloud the entire day; SW wind picked up in the afternoon